Kazu010101/SMB-Map-RMIT-Cybersecurity-Project/README.md

 Since the target has SMB service enabled, the appropriate 'weapon' to exploit this vulnerability is to instal smbclient on Kali with these commands:

-- sudo apt-update
-- sudo apt-upgrade
+- sudo apt update && sudo apt upgrade -y
 - sudo apt-get install smbclient cifs-utils

 ## Step 2a: Discover SMB Folder using smbclient -L